rubenwardy/minetest_modding_book/_en/basics/lua.md

 * Sequence: This runs one statement after another, with no skipping.
 * Selection: This skips over sequences depending on conditions.
-* Iteration: Repeating, looping.
-This runs the same statements until a condition is met.
+* Iteration: This repeats the same statements until a condition is met.

 So, what do statements in Lua look like?